-A mineral is a naturally occurring inorganic element of compound having an orderly internal structure and characteristic chemical composition, crystal form, and physical properties.
+A mineral is a naturally occurring inorganic element or compound having an orderly internal structure and characteristic chemical composition, crystal form, and physical properties.
 Minerals may be metallic, like gold, or nonmetallic, such as talc.
-Coal, oil, and natural gas are generally considered to be “energy minerals.”

 A mineral deposit is a mineral occurrence of sufficient size and grade (concentration) that it might, under the most favorable of circumstances, be considered to have economic potential.